 The lead permitting agency is the U.S. Bureau of Land Management (BLM), since the existing quarry and the proposed expansion is on public land managed by BLM.

-RMR must seek permits for mining reclamation, air quality, water quality and highway access permits from various agencies within Colorado state government.
+If Rocky Mountain Industrials gains permit approval from BLM, it must also seek permits for mining reclamation, air quality, water quality and highway access from various agencies within Colorado state government.
 Permits will also be required from Garfield County and the City of Glenwood Springs.

 If all permits are approved, quarry expansion operations would start about 18 months later.

 BLM has committed to reviewing the limestone mine expansion proposal through a formal Environmental Impact Statement (EIS) review process.
 Because the EIS process is now limited to a one-year time period, BLM is first conducting several advance studies that will provide essential information needed for the EIS process to begin.

 EIS Review: Early Summer 2020 to Summer 2021

 Five Advance Studies

 Cave and Karst Study

 Prior to conducting a permit review, BLM is conducting a mineral exam.
 This study will determine whether the limestone deposit meets 1872 Mining Law standards as a “locatable” mineral, or is of a common variety and thus is considered as a “saleable” mineral.